ZachSaucier/Just-Read/README.md

 #### Q: How can I get Just Read on all of my computers?

-When you log into Chrome using a Google account (as the primary Chrome user), Chrome automatically installs all extensions that you've installed to your account from Chrome's web store.
+When you log into Chrome using a Google account (as the primary Chrome user) or Firefox using one of their accounts, the browser automatically installs all extensions that you've installed to your account.
 This should include Just Read and/or Just Read Premium.
-Just Read automatically syncs your themes and preferences across all of your devices, so you don't need to do anything special to get it working the same way on all of your devices.
-Note that mobile devices currently do not support Chrome extensions, so Just Read cannot be installed on these devices.
+Just Read automatically syncs your themes and preferences across all of your devices using this functionality, so you don't need to do anything special to get it working the same way on all of your devices.
+Note that currently some mobile browsers do not support web extensions, so Just Read cannot be installed on these browsers.

-You can also get Just Read to work on your mobile devices.
-For more information, see [the mobile installation instructions](https://github.com/ZachSaucier/Just-Read/#on-a-mobile-device). **Note that some of Just Read's features may not work on mobile devices.**
+For more information on how to get Just Read to work on your mobile devices, see [the mobile installation instructions](https://github.com/ZachSaucier/Just-Read/#on-a-mobile-device). **Note that some of Just Read's features may not work on mobile devices.**

 *[Back to FAQ question list](https://github.com/ZachSaucier/Just-Read/#faq)*